Disability Dongles

 Why It Matters

-Disability dongles are common and rarely seen as harmful.
+Disability dongles are common, and rarely seen as harmful.
 They hide inside hackathons that look creative, products that look compassionate, and funding that looks forward-thinking.
-Disability dongles inflict embodied harm, produce chronic stress, perpetuate structural violence, disguise institutional neglect, carry political consequences, follow historical patterns, generate economic waste, reshape behavior, and send social signals that disability is a problem for technology to solve.
+Disability dongles inflict embodied harm, accumulate as chronic stress, perpetuate structural violence, disguise institutional neglect, carry political consequences, repeat a pattern two centuries old, generate economic waste, reshape behavior, send social signals that disability is a problem for technology to solve, and foreclose access intimacy.

 Disability dongles inflict embodied harm.
 Disabled people are asked to wear devices that do not fit, learn interfaces that do not work, and endure demonstrations that treat their bodies as test platforms.
 A blind person handed a haptic navigation shoe must walk differently.
 A wheelchair user strapped into an exoskeleton must stand for an audience.
 The labor of wearing the device, learning it, evaluating it, returning it, and explaining why it failed falls on the disabled person's body.

 Disability dongles perpetuate structural violence.
-In Johan Galtung's sense, the harm is "built into the structure" so that "there may not be any person who directly harms another person."8 No single designer intends harm.
+In Johan Galtung's sense, the harm is "built into the structure" so that "there may not be any person who directly harms another person."10 No single designer intends harm.
 Design education, funding systems, media incentives, and procurement policies all reward products that disabled people did not ask for.
-The structure produces systematic misallocation of resources away from access and toward spectacle.

 Disability dongles disguise institutional neglect.
-A university that deploys an overlay widget can claim it addressed accessibility without remediating its websites.
-A corporation that sponsors a hackathon can claim it invested in disability without hiring disabled employees.
+An institution that sponsors a hackathon can claim it invested in disability access without building a ramp.
+A corporation that funds an assistive tech prize can claim it invested in disability without hiring disabled employees.
 The dongle serves as evidence of effort, obscuring the absence of structural change.

 Disability dongles reshape behavior.
-After repeated exposure to products that do not work, disabled people develop screening routines.
+After repeated exposure to products built around problems they did not name, disabled people develop screening routines.
 They evaluate new technologies with suspicion.
 They anticipate the cycle of hype and disappointment.
 They learn to pre-empt nondisabled people's enthusiasm with explanations of why the product will fail.
 What looks like cynicism is expertise.
 It is pattern recognition earned through repeated experience with products built without them.

 Real-World Examples